The Missing Step

 Turning 53

-destination was determined on a Thursday night back in the fall of 1963, when I walked down an aisle and repeated Peter's good confession to an old preacher named Mr. Grubb.
+The course of a life pivots on both split-second decisions and time-worn habits.
+But my life's destination was determined on a Thursday night back in the fall of 1963, when I walked down an aisle and repeated Peter's good confession to an old preacher named Mr. Grubb.
 A few minutes later Mr. Grubb's gnarled old hands lowered me into the waters of the Jerome Christian Church baptistry.
 But I believe another pair of Hands helped lift me up.
 And through every triumph, every bad decision, every good deed, and every thoughtless act, those Hands have never let go of me.

-I'll sing to you Lord, a hymn of love, For your faithfulness to me.
+I'll sing to you Lord, a hymn of love,

-I'm carried in Everlasting Arms, You've never let me go, through it all.
+You've never let me go, through it all.

 One Place